 How on earth do you travel with just a carry-on backpack?

 By prioritising.
 We only travel with things we use regularly—everything has to earn its place and we never pack things “just in case”.
 We bought carry-on sized backpacks (Simon has the Tortuga Outbreaker, I have the Osprey Farpoint 40) so we had no choice but to only pack what could fit inside, and we use packing cubes to maximise space.
 We can mix and match all our clothes, a kindle saves on book weight, and we’ve minimised our toiletries.

 It might seem difficult at first but you really do get used to it—even if we had more clothes I’m sure we’d just wear the same things.
 Travelling light makes life so much easier that we can’t imagine travelling with more.

-I’m currently writing a book about how to travel carry-on only, whether you are travelling for a week or a year (sign up to our newsletter to stay updated), but in the meantime you can see our packing list, our tips on travelling with just a carry on, and our review of our carry-on backpacks.
+I wrote a book about how to travel carry-on only, whether you are travelling for a week or a year, and you can also see our packing list, our tips on travelling with just a carry on, and our review of our carry-on backpacks.

 Do you have any regrets?
 And if you could have done anything differently, what would it be?

 Simon wishes he had started making apps sooner as we had the idea for Trail Wallet two years before he actually built it.
 We would be much further along if we had created it then.
 Still, of all the regrets to have, it’s a minor one and the lesson was follow your muse first and worry about money second.

 Our only travel regret is not going to the Galapagos Islands while we were in South America.
 We were worried about the cost but it would have been fine.
 There’s a theme emerging here…